 Getting back into anime

 This article was originally published in January 2015.
 It has been slightly edited and updated by the author, who watched Ping Pong The Animation last year and enjoyed it.
-For more, read our list of the best visual novels.
+For more, read our lists of the best visual novels and best anime games.

 I'm not the anime fan I once was.
 I'll still watch the occasional series—One Punch Man, for instance—but as a kid I liked every anime, no matter how generic it was or how many nosebleeds occurred due to boob visibility.
 I blew all my money on VHS tapes with two episodes of Ranma 1/2 on them and bootleg VCDs from Chinatown in San Francisco.
 I studied Japanese in high school solely because I thought anime was cool.
 Also my teacher was nice.